Cashmere Stream needs help, locals say

 Mr Rouse and Mr Hewson spoke on the 2017 Port Hills fire and the effects it had on the Cashmere Stream - including the worsening of suspended sediment present in the waterway.

-Water tends to run clear along the majority of the waterway, but close to the Hoon Hay Stream end, and the Princess Margaret Hospital end, the water becomes a shade of brown.
+Water tends to run clear through the majority of the waterway, but close to the Hoon Hay Stream end, and the Princess Margaret Hospital end, the water becomes a shade of brown.

 What are the problems Cashmere Stream faces?

 "Not only has the stream's water clarity been degraded in the past two years, but the amount of sediment (due to fine 'loess' soils entering the stream after heavy rainfall) suspended in the water has increased," Mr Rouse told the workshop.

 "The Cashmere Stream is dying from a thousand cuts.
 Challenges include new subdivisions, the adventure park not meeting its environmental obligations, forest harvesting, and ongoing issues from the fires.

 "Clarity data we've collected year by year shows a four per cent decline.
 We’ve had a severe decline in such a short time and it requires urgent action.

 "Eighty-five per cent of hill tributaries have a very poor quality reading.
 The needs of the Cashmere Stream cannot be met by community groups alone," he said.